Across the year at Boundary our learning continues beyond the classroom and the normal school day as we offer a variety of extra-curricular clubs.

 Homework Club – for Years 4, 5 and 6.
 Homework Club is a place where our children are able to complete and discuss their homework in a calm and supportive environment.
 It enables them the support of an adult should they need it and a chance to discuss the homework in a smaller setting.

-Mini Fencing Club – for Years 1 and 2.
+Fencing Club – for Years 5 and 6.
 The children at Boundary have been given this amazing opportunity this year to attend and learn fencing.
 Fencing Club not only offers pupils the opportunity to learn a new discipline and improve fitness but it tests their strength, technique, tactical ability and control.
 It is also an excellent means of learning respect through sport and building self-confidence.

 Street Dance Club – for Years 3, 4, 5 and 6.
 This is a fee paying club.
 The children have been given this exciting opportunity this half term, to learn street dance by a professional choreographer.
 The children will learn and develop dancing skills, work on their memory skills and confidence when preforming to an audience.
 At the end of the year, they will have the opportunity to showcase their learning to their peers, family and friends in the End of Year Showcase.

 Newspaper Club – for Years 3,4,5 and 6.
 This half term, the children will learn new writing and interviewing skills when learning how to become a journalist.
 The children will take part in educational workshop activities to improve their researching, writing, editing and formatting on a computer.
 They will also learn the art of questioning and interviewing to get the best information for their stories.
 The children’s time keeping skills will be put to the test, just like a real journalist, by making sure they meet their deadlines for an article!